pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/02 ZS042 blue rectangular RTC Module/README.md

 # ZS042 blue large PCB model DS3231 RTC Real Time Clock Module
 This board is typically used as an RTC Real Time Clock.

-It can also be used as an accurate RTC external crystal oscillator 32Khz for the ESP32.
+It can also be used as an accurate RTC external 32Khz oscillator for the ESP32.

 ## Example ESP-IDF project
-my_ds3231_clock_using_lib
+esp32_ds3231_clock_using_lib

 ## Shop Product.
-DS3231 ZS042 RTC Real Time Clock Module
+DS3231 ZS042 RTC Real Time Clock Module.